 In Spain, many prices for children -- generally defined as ages 6 to 17 -- are lower than for adults.
 Fees for children 5 and under are generally waived.

-It's always advisable to bring money in a variety of forms on a vacation: a mix of cash, credit cards, and traveler's checks.
+It's always advisable to bring a mix of cash and credit cards on vacation.
 You should also exchange enough petty cash to cover airport incidentals, tipping, and transportation to your hotel before you leave home, or withdraw money upon arrival at an airport ATM.

 In many international destinations, ATMs offer the best exchange rates.
 Avoid exchanging money at commercial exchange bureaus and hotels, which often have the highest transaction fees.

-Rates fluctuate, so before departing consult a currency exchange website such as www.oanda.com/convert/classic to check up-to-the-minute rates.
+Rates fluctuate, so before departing consult a currency exchange website to check up-to-the-minute rates.